ethereum-oasis-op/L2/README.md

 The WG currently meets every other Wednesday at 7 am PT / 10 am ET / 16:00 GMT.

-Please, reach out to Andreas Freund (a.freundhaskel@gmail.com) or Tas Dienes (tas.dienes@ethereum.org) or Dan Shaw (dshaw@ethereum.org) to be added to the meeting invite.
-You can add yourself to the mailing list by sending an email to this email -- eea-cp-l2+subscribe@lists.oasis-open-projects.org --, if interested to participate.
+Please, reach out to Andreas Freund (a.freundhaskel@gmail.com) or Tas Dienes (tas.dienes@ethereum.org) to be added to the meeting invite.
+You can add yourself to the mailing list by sending an email to this email -- ethereum-cp-l2+subscribe@lists.oasis-open-projects.org --, if interested to participate.

 The meeting minutes of all meetings can be found [here](https://github.com/ethereum-oasis-op/L2/blob/main/meeting_minutes.md).